 REHPS Summer Experience

-The 2016 REHPS communities were: Bowdle, Chamberlain, Custer, Faulkton,Hot Springs, Miller, Parkston, Philip, Platte, Redfield, Sisseton, Sturgis, Wagner, and Winner.
-In it’s sixth year, REHPS is designed to not only expose students to the world of rural healthcare, but it also brings two students from different disciplines together for an interprofessional experience.
+The 2019 REHPS communities were: Bowdle, Britton, Burke, Chamberlain,Hot Springs, Huron, Martin, Miller, Parkston, Platte, Redfield, Scotland, Sisseton, Sturgis, and Winner.
+In it’s ninth year, REHPS is designed to not only expose students to the world of rural healthcare, but it also brings two students from different disciplines together for an interprofessional experience.
 The students were selected in a competitive process.
-Students are enrolled in one of the following programs at SDSU and USD: clinical psychology, family nurse practitioner, medical, medical laboratory science, physician assistant, pharmacy, and social work.
+Students are enrolled in one of the following programs at SDSU and USD: clinical psychology, family nurse practitioner, medical, medical laboratory science, occupational therepy, physical therapy, physician assistant, pharmacy, and social work.